RedhawkSDR/RBDSDecoder/README.md

-# RBDSDecoder
+# REDHAWK Basic Components rh.RBDSDecoder

 ## Description

+Contains the source and build script for the REDHAWK Basic Components rh.RBDSDecoder.
 This component decodes RBDS data from broadcast FM using the RBDS Standard Specification

 ## Installation Instructions
 To build from source, run the `build.sh` script found at the top level directory.
 To install to $SDRROOT run, `build.sh install`